Author: Stefan Palm Date Posted: 15 August 2018

-I’m fairly sure that most people who own a lawn have some idea what lawn coring is and while it’s been around for ages as a process to maintain your lawn, in our experience, it’s something most people don’t do which is interesting because there are a lot of compelling reasons to consider it for your lawn.
+I’m fairly sure that most people who own a lawn have some idea what lawn coring is and while it’s been around for ages as a process to maintain your lawn, in our experience, it’s something most people don’t do which is interesting because there are a lot of compelling reasons to consider it.

 Lawn coring is where small cores are removed from the lawn which are typically 10mm wide and 50mm long.
 A core is generally removed about every 150mm across the surface of the lawn.
 As you can imagine, 1000’s of these cores are removed which need to be raked up and put in the bin.